Houstonwp/hga.dog/content/blog/resources/faq.md

 +++

 ### What kind of a pet does a retired racing greyhound make? ###
-Greyhounds are affectionate, frinedly dogs that thrive on attention and human companionshio.
+Greyhounds are affectionate, frinedly dogs that thrive on attention and human companionship.
 They make terrific pets.
 Greyhounds do not usually make good watchdogs becaus they're too friendly!

 ### Are greyhounds good with children? ###
 Most greyhounds are very tolerant of children.
 They are not as playful as puppies and usually walk away rather than growl or snap if children become overbearing.
 But, even a gentle greyhound has its limits, and, like any other dog, if they are tormented, they can become irritated.

 ### How are greyhounds with other pets? ###
 Greyhounds are friendly, sociable dogs.
 They are used to sharing their lives with other dogs and most greyhounds enjoy the company of other four-legged creatures.
-Some greyhounds do not otlerate cats, however, so it is important to "test" them around cats and introduce them slowly.
+Some greyhounds do not tolerate cats, however, so it is important to "test" them around cats and introduce them slowly.

 ### What has the life of a racing greyhound been like? ###
 Greyhounds bound for the track spend nearly all of their lives in the company of other dogs.
 The average greyhound litter is eight pups.
 Young greyhounds receive lots of attention and handling.
 As they approach their first birthday, their training begins and they are taught to chase a lure.
 Track life follows a daily routine, with feeding in the morning, turnouts in the exercise yard and nights in kennel crates.
 Greyhounds race every three to seven days, and most racing kennels have about sixty dogs.
 Most greyhounds have seen very little of the outside world.
 Houses, stairs, mirrors, and car rides are all new experiences for them.